 With a team of doctors and demographers, he then found a pocket of centenarian men on the Italian island of Sardinia, an impressive cluster of healthy 90-year-olds in the Nicoya Peninsula of Costa Rica and another zone (shockingly) tucked into the bustling Southern California suburbs.
 With each discovery, they would circle the area on the map in blue ink.
 They became known as the blue zones.

 When I started to build "The Wonder List," Dan was the first person I called.
-I begged him to adjust a summer vacation to meet me in his most recent Blue Zone discovery, a little Greek Island called Ikaria.
+I begged him to adjust a summer vacation to meet me in his most recent Blue Zone discovery, a little island in Greece called Ikaria.

 Thanks to squirrelly winds and no natural port, modern life had pretty much sailed on by this place.
 Meanwhile, its residents were outliving other Greeks, Europeans and Americans by almost a decade.